influxdata/docs-v2/content/influxdb/clustered/install/deploy.md

 following tools:

 - **kubectl**: CLI for controlling the Kubernetes cluster manager
-- **kubit operator**: A Kubernetes controller that can render and apply jsonnet templates based on the [kubecfg](https://github.com/kubecfg/kubecfg) jsonnet tooling and framework
+- **kubit**: A Kubernetes controller that can render and apply jsonnet templates based on the [kubecfg](https://github.com/kubecfg/kubecfg) jsonnet tooling and framework

-InfluxDB Clustered uses an `AppInstance` Kubernetes custom resource (CRD) to configure and deploy your InfluxDB Cluster.
+InfluxDB Clustered uses an `AppInstance` Kubernetes custom resource (CR) to configure and deploy your InfluxDB Cluster.
-Installing a CRD requires cluster-wide permissions and may cause `kubectl` to fail if you do not have those permissions in your cluster.
+Installing a CR requires cluster-wide permissions and may cause `kubectl` to fail if you do not have those permissions in your cluster.

-`kubit` uses your local `kubectl` credentials to install CRDs.
+`kubit` uses your local `kubectl` credentials to install CRs.
-This still requires you to have permissions to install cluster-wide resources (CRDs), but doesn’t require `kubit` to be installed with those permissions in the cluster.
+This still requires you to have permissions to install cluster-wide resources (CRs), but doesn’t require `kubit` to be installed with those permissions in the cluster.

 {{% note %}}
-**Use the `kubit` operator to deploy your cluster if you meet any of the following criteria:**
+**If you meet any of the following criteria, [install and use the `kubit` CLI](https://github.com/kubecfg/kubit#cli-tool) on your local machine to use it as an operator from your local terminal and deploy your cluster:**

-- You do not have permissions to install a CRD.
+- You do not have permissions to install a CR.
 - You do not have permissions to install the operator in the `kubit` namespace.
 - You do not have permissions to create cluster-wide role-based access control (RBAC).